xydinesh/xydinesh.github.com/src/posts/deepwork.md

 - Act on the lead measures
 	- How to measure your success with lead measures
 	- time spent on deep work
-- Keep a compelling score board
+- Keep a compelling scoreboard
 	- Keep a scoreboard to track lead measures towards your goals
 - Create a cadence of Accountability
-	- Regular cadence meeting to review the score board
+	- Regular cadence meeting to review the scoreboard
 	- Understand what was your results for past week and why it happened

 **Disconnect from Work**
 - To support your deep work during the day, have a clear downtime
 - Check emails, Note down unfinished tasks and tasks for next day
-- Then shutdown the work day, don’t do any work related things after shutdown.
+- Then shutdown the workday, don’t do any work related things after shutdown.
 - Let mind relax and wind down, it will help prepare for the next day deep work sessions

 ### Rule 2: Embrace The Boredom